Designers and Brands Shaping Sustainable Fashion

 Looking for natural fabrics and dyes

 Looking for the most sustainable fabrics is a tricky one.
 However, opting for natural fibres such as wool and cotton is a good place to start.
 While natural fabrics still have their down-falls (it takes 2700 litres of water to make just one cotton t-shirt) ultimately natural fibres will biodegrade while synthetics will not.
 While silk is a natural fibre often the silk-worm is killed in the process of extracting the fibre, however there are alternative options for sustainable silk which doesn’t harm the worm or opting for “bamboo silk” instead.
 Another factor to consider is that dying clothing releases toxic chemicals into rivers and waterways, which can be extremely damaging to the health of the people who rely on this water.
-This is where natural coloured organic cotton can be a great alternative as it doesn’t need to be dyed.
+This is where natural colored organic cotton can be a great alternative as it doesn’t need to be dyed.
 As well, there are natural dye alternatives.
 Bo Carter not only details all the fabrics she uses in her collections (bamboo silk and wild “vegan” silk included) but she also uses low impact chemical dyes, the waste is naturally treated so the water can be recycled and the waste used as fertiliser.

 There has been a lot of innovation in terms of sustainable fabrics and using alternative materials.
 Using food and plants to make fabric is one example.
 Leticia Credidio used seaweed in her latest sleepwear collection, a bonus of using the material is that seaweed provides moisturising properties for the skin and so makes a great choice of fibre to help hydrate your skin while you sleep.